Strawberry Rhubarb Cobbler (gluten-free with an almond-oat topping)

 - Preheat the oven to 350 degrees F.

-- Place the rhubarb and strawberries in a 10-inch, oven-proof, round skillet (I like cast iron; a 9-inch deep dish pie plate or similar size baking dish would also work well), and toss the fruit with the 1/3 cup sugar and 1 tablespoon cornstarch.
+- Place the rhubarb and strawberries in a 10-inch, ovenproof, round skillet (I like cast iron; a 10-inch pie plate or 9-inch square baking dish would also work well), and toss the fruit with the 1/3 cup sugar and 1 tablespoon cornstarch.
 If you prefer a sweeter dessert or your strawberries are not especially sweet, you may add one extra tablespoon of sugar.

-- In a medium bowl, mix the oats, almond flour, almonds, sugar, and ginger.
+- In a mixing bowl, mix the oats, almond flour, almonds, 1/2 cup sugar, and ginger.
 Add the egg whites and butter, and stir until blended.

-- Spread the mixture evenly over the fruit mixture.
-I leave a small gap between the topping and the side of the skillet.
-If you use a pan with a 9-inch circumference, the topping will spread out to the edge of the pan.
-Leave at least a tiny gap.
+- Spread the oat mixture evenly over the fruit mixture, leaving a small gap between the topping and the side of the skillet.

 - Bake for 35-40 minutes or until the rhubarb is bubbling and the topping is crisp and lightly golden.
 Allow the cobbler to rest for 5 minutes or so.
 Enjoy hot or at room temperature, with a dollop of whipped cream, vanilla ice cream, or frozen yogurt, if desired.

 If a gluten-free recipe is not required, you may alternatively use 3 tablespoons whole wheat or all-purpose flour.